Agent Builder

 });

-const { runner } = await AgentBuilder.create("search-agent")
+const agent = await AgentBuilder.create("coordinator_agent")

 .withModel("gemini-2.5-flash")